Face the Music: Don’t be late for Half Waif – or any openers, for that matter

 Listening to it over the past week has been like sinking into and floating just above an abyss of all-consuming meditative sounds.
 With sculpted storytelling and vocal sorcery making their way through my central nervous system, all 12 tracks are master classes in what Rose refers to as “mood ring pop.”
 Synths coalesce with other sounds, with one foot in experimental electronica and the other in imaginative, emotional songwriting, all held together by gorgeous, sublime vocals.
 “Lavender Burning,” “Lilac House” and “Leveler” are three examples of this artist’s brilliance.

-Half Waif just announced that her new album, “The Caretaker,” will be out on March 27, and the lead single is called “Ordinary Talk.”
+Half Waif just announced that her new album, “The Caretaker,” will be out on March 27, and the lead single “Ordinary Talk” was just released.
 Fingers crossed she’ll play it and other new ones at the Portland show where she’ll be performing as a three-piece act.
 But either way, do yourself a massive favor and get to the State by 8 p.m.
 You don’t want to miss Half Waif.

 Calexico and Iron & Wine with Half Waif